<em>Ixia</em>: planting, cultivation and care

 • Can I leave my ixias in the ground over winter?

 It's possible if you live in southern France.
-But elsewhere in the country, it's safer to overwinter them by bringing them indoors to protect them from frost.
-If you own a large number of young plants, you can overwinter most of them and test the rest by leaving them in the ground and protecting them with a thick layer of mulch.
+But in the rest of the country, it's safer to overwinter them by bringing them indoors to protect them from frost.
+However, if you have a large number of young plants, you can overwinter most of them and test the others by leaving them in open ground and protecting them with a thick layer of mulch.

 • Should I plant them in autumn or spring?